 Yes, you may visit the UA Rec Center.
 To do so while on a co-op work semester, you can purchase a membership for $28 monthly.
 Learn more about UREC memberships.

 The Engineering Career Development Center and Co-op team provide support all throughout the process.
 If you need help developing your resume, prepping for interviews, or anything related to your professional development, please stop by our office in 2004 HM Comer.
-Please also see the calendar of events on coop.sa.ua.edu to identify programs relevant to your interests and goals.
+In addition, you may utilize Vmock to gain instant feedback on your resume.

 It is very important that students and employers keep to the commitment made upon accepting a Co-op offer.
 If extenuating circumstances arise or we need to discuss your experience, please contact us.
 There is a formal petition process to review any changes in Co-op participation.